teotm/my-flixel-stuff/Readme.txt

 I will post some funny games I can make if I make one.

 As for now, there's only basic Hello World from HaxeFlixel.

+I plan to add more games later :).